JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-03-getting-warmer.md

 <p class="subtitle">Dec 5, 2023</p>

 Today is the first day we aren't traveling.
 Our urge to continue south got interrupted by some upcoming bad weather.
 Initially, we were trying to get to Miami as soon as we could to cross over to Bimini, however we do require some calm wind and waves.
-Right now, it's looking like we won't be able to make the crossing until at least this coming Monday.Peck Lake is a nice spot to be for a night or two just for the beach access.
+Right now, it's looking like we won't be able to make the crossing until at least this coming Monday.
+Peck Lake is a nice spot to be for a night or two just for the beach access.
 The one we are on is the largest portion of undeveloped beach in Florida.
 I don't think I need to explain why that is awesome.

 The nice part about not traveling today was that Jules and I were able to make some real breakfast.
 She and I put together some killer breakfast burritos which was a great change from the cereal and toast we have been eating thus far.
 It's just difficult to be down in the galley while traveling - definitely doesn't help with sea sickness.
 She and I both struggled a little bit with the small kitchen.
 Cooking burritos on a pancake griddle was definitely a challenge, but the end result was just as delicious.